-TextMagic Commitment to the GDPR
+Textmagic Commitment to the GDPR

 The GDPR (General Data Protection Regulation (EU) No 2016/679 of the European Parliament and Council) is an important piece of legislation that is designed to strengthen and unify data protection laws within the European Union.

-The most up to date TextMagic documents
+The most up to date Textmagic documents

-What is TextMagic doing about the GDPR?
+What is Textmagic doing about the GDPR?

-TextMagic began to dedicate internal resources to the implementation of GDPR in its activities in September 2017.
+Textmagic began to dedicate internal resources to the implementation of GDPR in its activities in September 2017.
 We did this because we value our customers (and their customers) rights to privacy.
 Compliance with and to international law and regulations are very important to us.

 Here’s a condensed version of our GDPR roadmap and where we are on our journey:

-|Thoroughly research the areas of our product and our business impacted by GDPR.||COMPLETE|
+|Thoroughly research the areas of our product and our business impacted by GDPR.||Completed|

-|Appoint a Data Protection Officer.||COMPLETE|
+|Appoint a Data Protection Officer.||Completed|

-|Develop a strategy and requirements for how to address the areas of our product impacted by GDPR.||COMPLETE|
+|Develop a strategy and requirements for how to address the areas of our product impacted by GDPR.||Completed|

-|Rewrite our Terms of Service to be compliant with GDPR.||IN PROGRESS|
+|Rewrite our Terms of Service to be compliant with GDPR.||Completed|

-|Pass the data protection audit and get the official confirmation letter of TextMagic’s full GDPR compliance.||IN PROGRESS|
+|Pass the data protection audit and get the official confirmation letter of Textmagic’s full GDPR compliance.||Completed|

-|Perform the necessary changes/improvements to our product based on the requirements.||IN PROGRESS|
+|Perform the necessary changes/improvements to our product based on the requirements.||Completed|

-|Implement the required changes to our internal processes required to achieve compliance with GDPR.||IN PROGRESS|
+|Implement the required changes to our internal processes required to achieve compliance with GDPR.||Completed|

-|Thoroughly test all of our changes to verify and validate compliance with GDPR.||IN PROGRESS|
+|Thoroughly test all of our changes to verify and validate compliance with GDPR.||Completed|

-|Finalize and communicate our full compliance.||TO BE ANNOUNCED|
+|Finalize and communicate our full compliance.||Completed|

-TextMagic has also engaged with numerous outside attorneys on our approach.
+Textmagic has also engaged with numerous outside attorneys on our approach.
 We felt this was and will be very important because the legislation is so new and far reaching.